xray108/new-ss-xray-docker/README.md

 # ss-xray

-Docker image for shadowsocks-rust server with build-in xray-plugin
+Docker image for shadowsocks-rust server with build-in xray-plugin.
+All builds was made by [GitHub Actions](https://github.com/dmirubtsov/ss-xray-docker/actions)

 ## Versioning